 OCD is all too often misunderstood as being mere hand-washing or an obsessive need to have things organized.
 Although these are common compulsions carried out by people with OCD, they are just the tip of the iceberg.

-You can dig deeper into each theme so you better understand them.
 In general, the mechanism in OCD is all the same.
 It does not matter what type of theme you have.
-The symptoms are all the same as well as treatments.
+The symptoms are all the same, as well as treatments.

 Here are the most common types of OCD thems:

 Checking OCD is not checking as a normal routine- it’s a disorder that causes someone to check over something over and over again obsessively.

 Existential OCD is a type that focuses on the fear of the unknown and the fear of death.
 Suffer often has intrusive thoughts about their mortality or the meaning of life.
 They may also have compulsive rituals that are meant to ease their anxiety about these things.